mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Windows/Settings/Ports/index.md

    Set the ports to the value commonly used on the internet.

 *  **Set default MAMP ports**
-   Reset the ports for Apache, Nginx and MySQL to 8888, 8889 and 8890.
+   Set the ports for Apache, Nginx and MySQL to 8888, 8889 and 8890.

 *  **Having trouble with blocked ports?**
    MAMP PRO will auto detect free ports to use.